mzeitlin11/async-stripe/openapi/README.md

   - `crate_graph.txt`: Map of crate dependencies
   - `component_graph.txt`: Map of OpenAPI component dependencies

-- `--stub-url-finder`: Skips fetching Stripe API documentation, which are used to construct more informative doc comments.
-This flag is meant for development only since it avoids a network request.

 `openapi` uses `clap`, so running `cargo run -- --help` will print the documentation of each argument.

 ## Generated Files